Leaving an Abusive Relationship with No Money

 The first step is to create a timeline for when it will be best for you to leave the abusive marriage safely and on your terms.

-Timelines are great especially if you find yourself giving your toxic partner repeated “second chances”….
-If they have not changed by a certain date you need to have a firm line drawn in the sand that you stand by.
+Timelines are great, especially if you find yourself giving your abusive partner repeated “second chances.”
+If they have not changed by a certain date, you need to have a firm line drawn in the sand that you stand by.

 The most important thing is that the escape plan needs to be carefully planned to ensure your safety.
-The exit is the most dangerous time as your abusive partner loses his control over you.
+The exit is the most dangerous time; as your abusive partner loses control over you, he will become more unpredictable.

-This may seem cold and calculated, and it probably is, but believe me, having gone through this process myself you will need to be very tactical in the exit of this dangerous situation to ensure that things go as smoothly as possible.
+This may seem cold and calculated, and it probably is, but believe me, having gone through this process myself, you will need to be very tactical in the exit of this dangerous situation to ensure that things go as planned.

 The timeline will keep you on track and ensure that you focus on achieving your goal of being prepared!